Updated by Jay Brant on October 31, 2024

 Video Conferencing Services

-There are a huge number of video conferencing services on the market today.
-We’re going to cover in detail two of the most popular: Microsoft Teams and Zoom.
+Here, we’re going to cover in detail two of the most popular: Microsoft Teams and Zoom.
 These companies have certification programs, so you know you’ll get automatic compatibility and a native platform experience.

 Yealink Video Conferencing Equipment includes Microsoft Teams Certified kits for a seamless video call experience in any size of room.